How long do penguins live for

 One of the primary predators of penguins is the leopard seal, known for its stealth and agility in the water.
 These seals hunt penguins by waiting near the edge of ice shelves where penguins gather before diving into the water.
 Once a penguin enters the water, the leopard seal strikes, often pulling the penguin under the surface to consume it.
 This predation has a significant impact on penguin populations, particularly in areas where leopard seals are abundant.

-See also How long does turf take to root
+See also How long are bricks

 Other natural predators of penguins include orcas, sea lions, and sharks.
 Orcas, also known as killer whales, are highly intelligent and formidable predators that have been known to attack penguin colonies.
 They are capable of working together to trap and kill penguins with strategic hunting tactics.